Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 1. MAI requires Python 3.x.
 If you do not already have Python installed, the easiest option is to download the [Anaconda](https://www.anaconda.com/download/) distribution.
 2. Install the most recent versions of Pymatgen and ASE.
 This can be easily done using `pip install pymatgen ase`
 3. Download or clone the MAI repository and run `pip install .` from the MAI base directory.
 4. (recommended) To detect open metal sites (OMSs), download and install [Zeo++](http://www.zeoplusplus.org/download.html) (any version >= 0.3).
 By default, Zeo++'s OMS detection algorithm does not output a lot of information necessary to add adsorbates to OMSs.
-To address this, copy `network.cc` from `network/network.cc` in the MAI directory and replace the corresponding `network.cc` file in the base directory of Zeo++.
+To address this, copy `network.cc` from `network/network.cc` in the MAI directory and replace the corresponding `network.cc` file in the base directory of Zeo++ before installation.
 The relevant changes can be found starting on line 1165.
 5. (recommended) To generate energy grids for the adsorption of molecular adsorbates (**`Todo`**)

 ## Ready-to-Run Examples